UNSW-oceanography/Useful_science_docs/ocean_heat_buget_roms.md

 \frac{1}{dy} \frac{\partial C}{\partial \eta}
 $$

 4. Always check the units!
-If your goal it to calculate the diffusive flux, them it need $m^3s^{-1} \degree C$.
+If your goal is to calculate the diffusive flux, them it need $m^3s^{-1} \degree C$.
 For the divergence and therefore to be able to do your sanity check, you'll need units like $\degree C s^{-1}$.

 You will need the diffusive coefficient $\nu2$ value, and can find it in the *ocean.in* file, and it is equal to 55 in my case.